Need More Solar? How To Upgrade Modern Systems (Under ~12 Years Old)

 How To Legally Ignore Inverter Limits

-If you want freedom from the rules and more capacity than the networks will allow, the solar inverter standard AS4777 now defines an inverter that’s an “independent” supply from a conventional grid-tied inverter.
+If you want freedom from the rules and more capacity than the networks will allow, the solar inverter standard AS4777 now defines an inverter that’s an “independent” power supply separately from a conventional grid-tied inverter.
 A Selectronic SP-Pro inverter configured correctly means you can have a large independent system and treat the grid with contempt.

 The SP Pro forms a gateway where, although you can’t export, the grid instead becomes your cheap, reliable backup generator.2 Then you’re free to have almost unlimited solar and battery downstream of it.